 - Manipulating your actions.
 The persistent and intense use of threatening words to get you to do something or act in a way you find uncomfortable.
 This form of verbal abuse is common at the end of a marriage.
 If your spouse doesn’t want a divorce they will say whatever it takes to play on your emotions, to get you to stay in the marriage, all in an attempt to get you to comply with his or her desires, regardless of what is best for you as an individual.

 - You have low self-esteem and feel like a different person.
-You bury your feelings, walk on egg shells, and work so hard at keeping the peace that every day becomes an emotional chore.
+You bury your feelings, walk on eggshells, and work so hard at keeping the peace that every day becomes an emotional chore.
 You feel depressed and have even wondered if you are crazy.
-You are turning your stress inward and punishing yourself for his bad behavior; though it feels like it is happening in your head, your abuser is responsible for these feelings as they are an extension of his or her abuse.
+You are turning your stress inward and punishing yourself for your partner's bad behavior; though it feels like it is happening in your head, your abuser is responsible for these feelings as they are an extension of his or her abuse.

 - You feel like you are walking on eggshells.
 Everything you do and say is never good enough for your abuser.
 You don't have feelings of safety and security if the abuser is around and you feel the need to guard every word that comes out of your mouth.